Project-OSRM/osrm-backend/docs/http.md

 - `code` if the request was successful `Ok` otherwise see the service dependent and general status codes.
 - `durations` array of arrays that stores the matrix in row-major order. `durations[i][j]` gives the travel time from the i-th waypoint to the j-th waypoint.
 Values are given in seconds.
+- `distances` array of arrays that stores the matrix in row-major order. `distances[i][j]` gives the distance from the i-th waypoint to the j-th waypoint.
+Values are given in meters.
 - `sources` array of `Waypoint` objects describing all sources in order
 - `destinations` array of `Waypoint` objects describing all destinations in order